Updated April 4, 2023.

 A site may seem to have a fair amount of room but once you add the crane, the modules, and the trucks coming in, suddenly the site becomes pretty small, and keeping everything organized is of utmost importance.

-It usually takes 10-20 minutes to crane a module, so a 12-plex like the Net Zero Ready building usually takes about seven hours to complete.
+It usually takes 10-20 minutes to crane a module, so a 12-plex building usually takes about seven hours to complete.

-Once the modules are in place, the joints have to be sealed and weatherproofed, and the framers jump in to start on the roof and back porches.
-The next day, the landscape crew starts their work.
+Once the modules are in place, the joints are sealed and weatherproofed, and the framers jump in to start on the roof and porches.
+Next, the landscape crew starts their work.

-Only so much work can be done before the modules arrive, so once they’re in place, the site gets busier.
-Thanks to the hard work of the crew at Grandeur, the interiors of the modules are almost completely finished by the time they arrive on-site, and within a few weeks, the buildings will be ready for people to start moving in.
+Only so much work can be done on site before the modules arrive, so once they’re in place, the site gets busier.
+Thanks to the hard work of the crew at Grandeur, the interiors of the modules are almost completely finished by the time they arrive on-site.
+Within a matter of weeks, buildings are ready for people to start moving in.